rajivsarvepalli/warframe-metrics/READMEPYPI.md

 ## 📤 Credit

-All credit goes to https://warframe.market/ and their creators for enabling this project.
+All credit goes to https://warframe.market/ and their creators for enabling this project and the data used within it.

 ## ⚙ Using